Memphis, Tennessee: 21st century

-Schering-Plough Corporation became defunct in 2009.
-It is now a subsidiary of Merck & Co.
-Abe Plough founded Plough, Incorporated in Memphis in 1908.
-In 1971, the Schering Corporation merged with Plough, Inc.

 On June 2, 2021, the remains of Confederate General and Ku Klux Klan leader Nathan Bedford Forrest were removed from a Memphis park.

-On January 7, 2023, after a routine traffic stop, five police officers brutally beat a 29-year-old African American man, Tyre Nichols.
+On January 7, 2023, after a routine traffic stop, five African American police officers brutally beat a 29-year-old African American man, Tyre Nichols.
 Nichols died from his injuries in the hospital three days later.
 Officer body cam footage and local surveillance cameras captured the altercations, which were described as "heinous" and showed "a total lack of regard for human life", according to Memphis police chief Cerelyn "CJ" Davis.
 The officers were fired and charged with second-degree murder, aggravated kidnapping, and other crimes.
 The relatively rapid dismissal and prosecution of the offending officers were favorably perceived by Nichols's family, and Davis called it a "blueprint" for future incidents of police brutality nationwide.
 The incident also resulted in the disbanding of the city's "SCORPION" unit, which had been mandated with directly combating the most violent crimes in the city.
 All the officers charged with involvement in Nichols's death were members of the unit.